Adhishree21/daily_thoughts/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-11-29**
+## 🗓️ Date: **2025-11-30**

 ### 💬 Today's Insight:
 ```
-> No matter what people tell you, words and ideas can change the world. ❤️ - Robin Williams
+> We are all connected; to each other, biologically.
+To the Earth, chemically.
+To the rest of the universe, atomically. ❤️ - Neil deGrasse Tyson
 ```

 ---